 RESOLVE Fitness Reactive Runner

 The 19″ x 63″ training surface of the RESOLVE FITNESS Reactive Runner is sizable and can handle most user stride lengths.
-The cutting-edge curved form offers a more natural training experience while minimizing pressure on the joints and maximizing calorie burn.
+The cutting-edge curved form offers a more natural training experience while minimizing joint pressure and maximizing calorie burn.
 The heavy-duty belt of the Reactive Runner is made out of 60 distinct tread slats.

 These are made of non-slip rubber-coated, strengthened metal rails.
 The belt provides a resilient and plush workout surface.
 The treadmill has four levels of magnetic resistance control.
 By pulling a simple lever, users can change the belt tension and make their workouts harder.